This post may contain affiliate links. Please see our disclosure policy.

 - 6 cups sugar

-That should make a full canner batch of 7 pint jars.
+That should make a canner batch of 5 to 7 pint jars.
+(See notes on yields)

-Each pint of concentrate will make a half a gallon of strawberry lemonade.
+Each pint of concentrate will make half a gallon of strawberry lemonade.
 Just add 1 pint of home-canned concentrate to 3 pints water, and serve over ice.
+(That’s 2 cups concentrate to 6 cups water.)

-Once you’ve assembled your ingredients, the process is quite simple.
+Once your ingredients are ready, the process is very straightforward.

 Canning Strawberry Lemonade Concentrate